Retirement planning checklist: Managing retirement accounts

 • Confirm accounts for your household.
 If you are married or have a partner, this is an ideal time for you to get organized together.

 Once you have gathered the information you need, list the accounts, their location, current value and access information.
-Share this financial retirement planning checklist with your spouse or partner, and then store it in a safety deposit box or home safe.
+Share this retirement planning checklist with your spouse or partner, and then store it in a safety deposit box or home safe.

 An Ameriprise financial advisor can help you review your accounts and take an overall look at your finances.